ashutoshmjain/gita/src/mathuraChap11.md

     ][][ ][][

 - There are eight boats (shown with open brackets) - this is the identity - this is how people interact with this structure.
 You see it as a dock when you see boats moored on it.
 Same with the Airports.
 - There are seven joints - that is the internal spatial arrangement.
+The number of joints is fixed.
 - If you leave the identity aside , there are five internal angles.
+The structure may take infinite shapes just by changing  these angles.
 - If we fold the structure - left on to right or vice versa - there are "3" joints in each fold.
 - Of course there are two images - each reflection of the other.
 - And one unique structure represented by number "8" that has all the primes less than itself in-built into it.]